-Other medical expenses aren’t tax-deductible.
-Don’t include these amounts in your claim
+Some medical expenses are not tax-deductible.
+Don’t include these amounts in your claim:

 - Vitamins – Even if prescribed by your doctor, the cost of vitamin supplements (including prenatal vitamins) isn’t a tax-deductible expense.
 The one exception to this rule is B12 prescribed by a physician.

 - Non-prescription birth control.
 Although this expense may save you a bundle long-term, you can’t write it off on your return.

 - Botox and teeth whitening services are also ineligible for the medical expenses credit.

 A growing number of Canadians are going “gluten-free”.
 If your doctor certifies that you have a gluten intolerance, you may claim the difference in cost only.
 For example, if gluten-free pasta is a dollar more than regular pasta, you may claim the dollar difference – not the entire cost of the pasta.

 TurboTax helps you get the most from your medical expenses tax deductions, and all tax credits and deductions by automatically searching through more than 400 available credits and deductions to find all the ones that apply to you!
 Plus, with medical expenses, spousal optimizers assist in determining which spouse should claim pooled expenses in order to maximize your return.